Ahh... The Name Is Bootsy, Baby!: Reception

-Bootsy's second album is widely considered his best: the Motherpage gives it five-star ratings.
 Similar to most of Bootsy's other work, it is divided between dance tracks and slow jams.
 The song "The Pinocchio Theory" inspired the George Clinton creation Sir Nose D'voidoffunk (see P-Funk mythology: the song says if you fake the funk, your nose will grow, and Sir Nose fakes the funk).

 The title track was inspiration for Eazy-E's 1988 track We Want Eazy, with Bootsy making a cameo appearance in the song's musical video.